Fridge Repair Common Issues and What They Mean

 by Isaac Korff on Apr 4, 2016

 We often get calls saying "I think my compressor is dead" and I ask why do you think your compressor is dead? "oh well my fridge isn't cooling, the freezer is working fine but the refrigerator isn't".
-In this case or any case when one a part, either the refrigerator or freezer working it means your compressor (engine) is running ok which is good news because it means you are not dealing with the worst case scenario.
+In this case or any case when one apart, either the refrigerator or freezer working it means your compressor (engine) is running ok which is good news because it means you are not dealing with the worst-case scenario.
 I often tell people your engine is usually the last thing to go, don't assume the worst.
 Below are some of the most common problems in refrigerators.

 Your refrigerator isn't cooling but you hear a fan working

 The first thing you want to figure out is if your compressor is running or not.
 If it's not running, you might want to try and replace the overload relay start capacitor.
-This is like a surge protector start device for your compressor and often go bad especially after power failures.
+This is like a surge protector start device for your compressor and often goes bad especially after power failures.

-Your Fridge is cooling but freezer isn't or the other way around
+Your fridge is cooling but freezer isn't or the other way around

 Frost inside the freezer or the refrigerator

 Check if you left the door open if your gasket (Door seal) is good.
 If it has holes in it you need to change it as hot air turn into moist and ice inside.